Do I Need to Get Renters Insurance?

 Renters insurance is not required by law.
 However, landlords may still require that you get it as part of a lease.

-Renters insurance isn't required by law, but your landlord can require you to purchase it as part of a lease.
-But even if your landlord doesn't require you to have renters insurance, that's no reason to forget about it.
-Renters insurance covers a wide range of events that your landlord's insurance doesn't cover and that are up to you to take care of.
+Renters insurance isn't required by law.
+However, it is legal for landlords to require you to get renters insurance as a condition of your lease.
+Even if your landlord doesn't require you to have renters insurance, that's no reason to forget about it.
+Renters insurance covers a wide range of events that your landlord's insurance doesn't cover.

 This article will cover: